jbpauly/glucose-sleep-analysis/src/content/meet_developer.md

 is backed by [science](https://www.zerofasting.com/why-fasting) and led by top [experts](https://www.bigskyhealth.com/our-team) in longevity and wellness.

+[Whoop](https://www.whoop.com/) monitors heart rate and provides personalized fitness, sleep, and recovery analytics.

-Together, these two tools enable me to strengthen my metabolic fitness.
+Together, as my current health-tech stack, these tools and technology enable me to strengthen my metabolic fitness.

 As a problem solver,
 my experience is in time series analysis,